 Isle Ristol, the innermost of the Summer Isles in Scotland, is a Scottish Wildlife Trust Reserve.
-Lying roughly 12 miles north of Ullapool in Wester Ross, it is a tidal island.
-It is separated from the mainland by Loch an Alltain Duibh, that is separated by a narrow channel from Old Dorney Bay.
+Isle Ristol lies roughly 12 miles north of Ullapool in Wester Ross and is a tidal island.
+It is separated from the mainland by Loch an Alltain Duibh and the narrow channel from Old Dorney Bay.
 Access is by boat from Old Dornie or visiting yacht, or on foot if you time the tides correctly.

 Isle Ristol, the innermost of the Summer Isles and is a Scottish Wildlife Trust Reserve.

-Over fifty higher species have been identified amongst the flora on the Isle Ristol machair, amongst which are moonwort and adder’s tongue.
+Over fifty species have been identified amongst the flora on the Isle Ristol machair including moonwort and adder’s tongue.
 Isle Ristol was a site of a British Fishery Society station in the late 18th century.

-Isle Ristol is a very special place and one to spend half a day wandering and getting to know.
-Not for me and after the obligatory photoshoot I was off down the grassy slopes in search of that white beach.
+Isle Ristol is a very special place and and island that deserves an afternoon to explore.
+Today was a rushed visit.
+After the obligatory photoshoot I was off down the grassy slopes in search of that white beach.

 On the beach, I chatted with a family who had landed by dinghy and were a little surprised to see me emerge from the western side of the island.
-After a quick exchange, I made my way back over to my landing beach glad to have sight again of Trade Winds at anchor in a fairly stiff offshore breeze.
+After a quick exchange, I made my way back over to my landing beach.
+I was glad to have sight again of Trade Winds at anchor in what was now a fairly stiff offshore breeze.

-It was on my way back that I found terrible sight.
+A few meters away from the beach I found terrible sight.
 A mature gull lay dead in the grass.
-The poor animal was wrapped in nylon twine and had without doubt suffered a terrible and agonising slow death.
+The poor animal was wrapped in nylon twine and without doubt had suffered a terrible and agonising slow death.
 In and around this pitiful sight lay other detritus and waste from fishing boats.
 Lengths of nett nylon cordage, rope, floats and offcuts of bits of netting.

-Over to the bay resting on their buoys lay half a dozen small fishing boats.
+Over to Dorlin Sound, resting on their buoys lay half a dozen small fishing boats.
 You did not need to be Sherlock Homes to work this one out.
-Often, we, the public carry the can for discarding rubbish and plastics but to see the amount of fishing ropes and twine lying on the high water mark grass and the poor garrotted seagull just makes my blood boil!
-That is industrial waste, I can think of no other industry that discards its waste as was evident on Isle Ristol.
-I see no baler twine or empty seedling boxes discarded at farm roadsides!
+We the public carry the can for discarding rubbish and plastics.
+But to see the amount of fishing ropes and twine lying on the high water mark grass and the poor garrotted seagull made my blood boil!
+That, in my mind is industrial waste.
+I can think of no other industry that discards its waste as was evident on Isle Ristol.
+I see no baler twine or empty seedling boxes discarded on country roadsides!

-I made my way back to the beach to catch a group of sea kayakers pushing off, intent on exploring more perfect islands.
-I too paddled off the island, an island that left its mark as a place of absolute unspoilt beauty and one of man’s ignorance.
+I made my way back to the beach and chatted with a group of sea kayakers.
+They were setting off to explore more the Summer Isles.
+I too paddled off the island.
+An island that left its mark as a place of absolute unspoilt beauty and one of man’s ignorance.